 Acceptable Solutions Performance Criteria

 A1 P1

-Design and siting of buildings and wo not result in detriment to the historic heritage significance of the precinct, a Table E13.3.
+• Design and siting of buildings and works must not result in detriment to the historic cultural

-A2 P2

-No Acceptable Solution Design and siting of buildings and works must comply with any relevant design criteria / conservation policy listed in Table E13.3.
+heritage significance of the precinct, as listed in Table E13.3.
+A2 P2 No Acceptable Solution Design and siting of buildings and works must comply with any relevant design criteria / conservation policy listed in Table E13.3.